AlbertoSanBon/corticalMeasurement/README.md

 #### reference vectors

 - orientation_vector.
-If no reference bone is provided, an orientation vector can be selected.
-Only two coordinates (X and Y) are required
+Those parameters are filled out after the execution of the script referencBone.py.
+Only two coordinates (X and Y) are required.
+User doesn't need to provide a value
 - alignment_vector .
-If no reference bone is provided, an alighment vector can be selected.
-Three spacial coordinates are required.
+Those parameters are filled out after the execution of the script referencBone.py.
+Three spacial coordinates are required (X,Y,Z).
 For instance [0,0,1] to be aligned against the Z axis.
+User doesn't need to provide a value

 #### retake